Salesforce Campaign Influence allows you to effectively track the impact of your marketing campaigns on revenue, but is there an easier way?

 Not only will it help you evidence how marketing is impacting the bottom line, it will help streamline key processes.

-Download our eBook to help you get more out of Salesforce to learn how to update your Salesforce leads with marketing source variables to evidence the impact of your multi-channel campaigns.
+Download our eBook on how Ruler enriches Salesforce to learn how to update your leads with marketing source variables to evidence the impact of your multi-channel campaigns.
+Or alternatively, book a demo to speak with one of our attribution experts.